prabhushrikant/BetterProgramming/README.md

 This project is to practice any new technique/tool or framework related to Java in order to get better at programming.

-If said objected oriented language:
+If to be told in objected oriented language:

-This is NOT an `abstract` class but a `concrete` implementation of `write and be bright` of following principal I believe in.
+This is NOT an `abstract` concept but a `concrete` implementation of following principal I believe in.

 "
 - you `know` something when you read it,
-- you `learn` it when you practice it but
+- you `learn` it when you practice it, but
 - you `earn` it when you teach it to others. !!!
 "